linkedin/rest.li/pdl_syntax.md

 ## Union Type

 A union type may be defined with any number of member types.
 Each member may be any pegasus type except union type.
-Each member can be primitive, record, enum map or array type.
+Each member can be primitive, record, enum, map or array type.

-For example :
+For example:
 ```
 namespace com.linkedin.pegasus.generator.test.idl.unions

 record WithPrimitivesUnion {
-  `union`: union[int, long, float, double, boolean, string, bytes]
+  value: union[int, long, float, double, boolean, string, bytes]
 }
 ```